Small Pets

 Heatstroke: Cavy can get heat stress very easily.
 Unlike dogs or cats, they do not ‘pant’ when they get overheated, so it can be difficult to see the signs of imminent heat stroke.
 Direct sunlight or over 70 degrees is dangerous to cavy.
 It is most likely one of the top reasons we hear of for cavy deaths; we’ve heard people explain that they only had their cavy out to play for an hour or so while they took pictures on the grass – but if you think of an animal that is used to air conditioning, then is placed in the sun on a sweltering 80 degree day; this is extremely hard on a body, most especially such a small animal.

-New guinea pigs are especially prone to this.
+Stress: New guinea pigs are especially prone to this.
 Car rides, strange sounds, new people, new smells, new surroundings, and possibly new cagemates is sure a lot for anyone to take in, let alone a small pet.
 It is tempting to want to hold your cavy right away, but it is instead best to give them a day or two to settle into their new home and routine.
 Then start slow, taking them out for a few minutes of play each time before giving them cage rest again.
 As mentioned before, once they trust you, they'll want to be with you rather than in their cage.
-Smile

 ~~

+Most importantly: have fun with your cavy!
+May you have many good, fun filled years together.
 NOTE: DumansArk.com offers personal thoughts only and is not responsible for any damage to property, person, or animal.
 We always recommend that you contact your pet's vet and breeder if you have any questions.

+An interesting study about Pine Bedding: DREADED KILN-DRIED WOOD SHAVINGS.
 Specifically, Pine shavings.
 From horses to hamsters, pine shavings have been used as bedding for decades.
 Sawdust has surely been used as animal bedding for centuries.
+If domesticated animals haven't all died out from the evils of pine by now, are shavings really that bad?

+It is a topic that has been hotly debated among the pet circles in the last fifteen years or so.
 In most countries (example: Australia) a number of respected breeders use sawdust.
 Some even use sand.
 I have met breeders that use Pine exclusively, and one in particular had been raising rats since the 80s.
 (Keep in mind that it is widely believed that rats are extremely susceptible to the "side effects" of pine - everything from respiratory ills to organ failure is rumored.)
 When I asked her about it, she said starting out, she just selected for the rats that didn't show respiratory issues on it.
 I found that fascinating.
 Over the years I have seen some of the pet rat forums push paper toweling, I have seen them fiercely push fleece covers or shredded paper etc. Do rats still have problems & URIs on these "safe" beddings?
 You bet.
 Clean environments *and* selecting for health & hardiness in a line are key.
 And as always, the golden rule is there is no one right way ;)

 Come to think of it, the wonderful breeder we bought our Chinchillas from had a 19-year old pair of Chinchillas that were and had always been kept with kiln dried pine.